Lac aux Araignées: Megantic Fish and Game Corporation

 In 1887, the Megantic Fish and Game Corporation was founded and a vast territory including Lac Mégantic was included in the hunting and fishing club; the vast territory also included part of Maine.
 The hamlet of Trois-Lacs included a small road which allows to take the steamer Lena which made the transport on Lac Mégantic; another small steamboat, on Lac aux Araignées, transported travelers to the Macannamac Hotel, an imposing 3-story building, where a large hall included an imposing fireplace or burned a wood fire, with guides who were available for hunting and fishing.
 Cabins were also available for rental for the 250 club members.
 In 1914, the lake is listed under the name of Spider in the "Dictionary of rivers and lakes of the province of Quebec".

 The French use of the translated form "Lac aux Araignées" was established, it seems, in the 1920s and subsequently became official.
 The map of the electoral District of Beauce (1924) indicates “L. Araignée”, translation closer to the English form of the toponym.

 The toponym "lac aux Araignées" was made official on December 5, 1968, at the Commission de toponymie du Québec.

 Fauna

-Fish varieties: bass smallmouth, perch, rainbow trout and speckled trout.
+In the lake there are smallmouth bass, perch, rainbow trout, and speckled trout.